equenum/web_diffy/README.md

 - Add a button to manually pause jobs?
 - Add a settings to auto expand all resource target panels on loading?
 Same for the dashboard page.
 - Make sure validation works after migrating to minimal api.
 Probably need to wire up validation services.
+- Add snapshot error handling and error state and message.
+- Add sorting to all the endpoints.